Abdul-Qadeerr/Abdul-Qadeerr/README.md

   <br />
   🧑‍💼 I'm currently working as a Junior ML Engineer, focusing on model deployment and optimization.
   <br />
-  🌱 I’m learning about MLOps, Deep Learning, and Cloud Computing.
+  🌱 I'm learning about MLOps, Deep Learning, and Cloud Computing.
   <br />
 </p>